 How do I use a pulse oximeter to check my oxygen saturation?

-We have created a friendly guide on how to use most at-home pulse oximeters.
 Please consult the manufacturer’s instructions for your pulse oximeter for more specific directions and maintenance requirements.

 - Use your middle finger for the reading